YoshitSanjay/Client/README.md

 ## React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
+The React Compiler is not enabled on this template due to its impact on dev & build performance.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

 ## Expanding the ESLint configuration